-- Pilots of aircraft with piston engines of 800hp or greater, 2730kg mass or greater, jet powered, helicopter or gyroplane a minimum of 500 hours total time, of which not less than 300 hours should be as pilot-in-command - Pilots of fixed-wing aircraft that do not fall within the categories in i) above - a minimum of 200 hours total time, of which not less than 100 hours should be as pilot-in-command - Pilots of microlight aircraft a total of 100 hours flying of which not less than 50 hours must be as pilot-in-command of a microlight aircraft - iv) Pilots of gliders a total of 100 hours flying of which not lessthan 50 hours must be as pilot-in-command of a glider - v) Pilots of powered parachute, powered paragliders, powered hang gliders, hang gliders or paragliders a total of 50 hours flying of which not less than 25 hours must be as pilot-in-command of a powered parachute, powered paraglider, powered hang glider, hang glider or paraglider as appropriate DAEs should consult with the EOO before starting the work up for the grant of an initial issue DA for applicants with minimal experience. - b) Documentation.
-Check the applicant's pilot licence, medical certificate22 and Certificate of Renewal (as applicable) to enable particular aircraft types to be included in the DA.
+- i) Pilots of aircraft with piston engines of 800hp or greater, 2730kg mass or greater, jet powered, helicopter or gyroplane a minimum of 500 hours total time, of which not less than 300 hours should be as pilot-in-command - ii) Pilots of fixed-wing aircraft that do not fall within the categories in i) above a minimum of 200 hours total time, of which not less than 100 hours should be as pilot-in-command - iii) Pilots of microlight aircraft a total of 100 hours flying of which not less than 50 hours must be as pilot-in-command of a microlight aircraft - iv) Pilots of gliders a total of 100 hours flying of which not less than 50 hours must be as pilot-in-command of a glider - v) Pilots of powered parachute, powered paragliders, powered hang gliders, hang gliders or paragliders a total of 50 hours flying of which not less than 25 hours must be as pilot-in-command of a powered parachute, powered paraglider, powered hang glider, hang glider or paraglider as appropriate - b) Documentation.
+Check the applicant's pilot licence, medical certificate22 and Certificate of Renewal (as applicable) to enable particular aircraft types to be included in the DA. - c) Motivation.
+The DAE should use open questioning to establish the motivation of the potential applicant for display flying in order to judge whether the applicant is suitable.
+The principle behind this is